akdevops12/ansible/README.md

 # Prerequisites

 - Create an AWS EC2 instance (Using ubuntu, open a ssh port ( port 22) )
-- Conect remotely to this AWS EC2 instance ( you must be in the repository where your aws EC2 key pair is located)
+- Conect remotely to this AWS EC2 instance ( you must be in the directory where your aws EC2 key pair is located)
 - Run a command to updating and upgrading linux packages

     $ Sudo apt-get update | sudo apt-get upgrade -y